eljojo/faircamp-fork/README.md

 ## Current development state

-Faircamp already does a lot of things (reading, transcoding, zipping, caching, rendering, deploying), and for testing purposes faircamp can be stably run on the main branch.
-For production usage you might still want to wait though, faircamp is still more of an advanced prototype and demo.
+Faircamp can be stably built and run from the main branch.
+Feature and design improvements are usually rolled out piecewise or in waves every few weeks.
+Occcasional small glitches in the interface might temporarily show up.
+Some more advanced features (e.g. embeds) are only half-way implemented.
+Technically nothing about the catalog format is set in stone, but practically speaking actual changes have been few and far between.
+Faircamp is not production-grade software, but in a very usable alpha state, steadily progressing towards an official beta release right now.

 ## Documentation

-Mostly complete and accurate but keep in mind that things are still being developed and in motion.
+Pretty complete and accurate but keep in mind that things are still being developed and in motion.

 ### Commandline arguments